elugens/hello-javascript/docs/additional-questions/binary-data-files/arraybuffer-binary-arrays.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> ArrayBuffer has nothing in common with a regular JavaScript Array.
 It has a fixed length; we cannot increase or decrease it.
-It takes exactly that much space in the memory.
-To access individual bytes, another “view” object is needed, not buffer[index].
-ArrayBuffer is a memory area.
-What is stored in it?
-It has no clue.
-Just a raw sequence of bytes.
+It takes precisely that much space in the memory.
+Another “view” object is needed, not buffer[index].
+ArrayBuffer is a memory area to access individual bytes.
+What gets stored in it?
+It has no clue—just a raw sequence of bytes.
     </div>
   </div>
 </details>